 This one is tailor-made for folks going up against the time issue.
 Blogging doesn’t have to be a massive weekly commitment you take at the sacrifice of other work.
 And one of the key ways you can manage that is by repurposing content.

-I don’t mean plagiarizing yourself (or anyone else).
-Instead, take a look at the content you already have online and decide if it could be easily turned into a written post.
-Got an infographic?
-Extract the information and turn it into a list-style post.
-Did you do a series of YouTube explainer videos recently?
+Take a look at the content you already have online and decide if it could be easily turned into a written post.
+Think about the great Instagram posts you wrote.
+Extract the text and turn it into a blog post.
+Do you have videos?
 Get an assistant or intern to type out a transcript and create an editorial based on that.
 Did you write a great article on Linkedin?
 Perfect – write a short post about the fact that you wrote an article there, what the article is about, then link to the article.
 Published an email?
 Leverage all that work you did making that content then turn it into a blog post!

 Remember, nowadays, the best content multitasks.